Types Of Offer in Compromise

-Exceptional Circumstances Offer in Compromise (AKA Effective Tax Adminstration)
+Exceptional Circumstances Offer in Compromise (AKA Effective Tax Administration)

 This type of Offer in Compromise is basically a plea for help when you won’t qualify for a Doubt as to Collectibility Offer in Compromise.
-You have enough to pay the debt in full, but for some reason it would cause an extreme economic hardship or be unfair for you to pay it.
+You have enough to pay the debt in full.
+But for some reason, it would cause extreme economic hardship or be unfair for you to pay it.

 Sound hard to get?
 It is.
 This is the least successful type of Offer in Compromise.
-The reason better be good for the IRS to forgive the debt when you can full pay it.
+The reason better is good for the IRS to forgive the debt when you can fully pay it.
 If you really have some extraordinary circumstances there is a possibility you can get an Offer in Compromise accepted.
 However, the cases are few and far between.